 A hallmark of Copiosis is total freedom for everyone.
 That includes the freedom to think how you want to think.
 In order for “freedom for everyone” to be real, others must enjoy the freedom to think too.
 If there are people out there who believe in a religion, they are free to do so.
-If there are people out there who believe in homeopathy and you believe homeopathic methods should not be rewarded in Copiosis or even allowed in an RBE, then you support restricting the freedom of others.
+If there are people out there who believe in homeopathy and you believe homeopathic methods should not be rewarded in Copiosis or even allowed in a resource-based economy, then you support restricting the freedom of others.
 For homeopathy and religion provide millions of people all kinds of benefit.

 It is none of your business what others think, or what they do, for that matter.
 So long as they aren’t harming anyone, they are free to do what they wish.
-If making the RBE a reality requires trying to compel everyone in the world to think the way you do, or the way you think is best, then attempts to bring the RBE are no different than early empires forcing Christianity upon those who didn’t believe.
-That approach will never create the RBE.
+If making the RBE a reality requires trying to compel everyone in the world to think the way you do, or the way you think is best, then attempts to bring the resource-based economy are no different than early empires forcing Christianity upon those who didn’t believe.
+That approach will never create the resource-based economy.
 It is also antithetical to Copiosis.
 Diversity is powerful, including diversity in how to make decisions.

 That source had to be superior to science, for it led to the rise of science.

 “But science produces better decisions.”
 That’s not always true.
 The scientific method and its instruments may never accurately clarify everything that is.
 There are other sources of knowledge that science has yet to verify, let alone clarify.
-Just because science cannot verify or clarify such knowledge sources, doesn’t mean they are false, pseudoscience, or invalid.
+Just because science cannot verify or clarify such knowledge sources, doesn’t mean those sources are false, pseudoscience, or invalid.
 I’m confident enough about all this to write the following: Scientists (and humanity) benefit far more from information they receive from outside science than information they receive from science itself.

 Think a thought for example.
 Right now I’m in Starbucks, looking at a wall design.
 My thought is “that is really well done.”
 Now when I look into my “head” and consider that thought, I can still “think” it.
 I can even “see” it in there, yet I have no eyes in my head.
 I can see the words “inside” me.
 Do the same with your thought.
 I’m sure you can confirm this.